Timing of Assessments

 If the viability assessment is negative, the Local Authority will not support that caregiver to be part of the care plan for the child.
 If the outcome of the viability assessment is negative, you can challenge the assessment.
 I will discuss this in my next blog.

-What is a Regulation 24 placement?
+What is a Regulation 24 Placement?

 Under Regulation 24 of the Care Planning, Placement and Case Review Regulations 2010, if a viability assessment is positive the Local Authority may approve that caregiver as a local authority foster carer for a temporary period not exceeding 16 weeks.
 This means that the caregiver would be entitled to fostering allowance and the placement is regulated by the Local Authority.